 The Best Foam Roller Exercises For Legs

-#1: Foam Roller Exercise for Quads
+#1: Quads

-- Get in a forearm plank position with the foam roller located at the top of your thighs just below the crease in your leg at the bottom of your groin.
+- Get in a forearm plank position with the foam roller located at the top of your thighs, just below the crease in your leg, at the bottom of your groin.

 - Loading your body weight into your forearms, slowly lean your body forward so that your torso extends past your forearms.
 This will allow the foam roller to travel down your quads.